Coriolis Mass flow meters

 How does the Coriolis Flow meter calculate the flow?

-a particle travels at a velocity inside a tube Referencing the figure on the right, a particle (dm) travels at a velocity (V) inside a tube (T) in a Coriolis meter.
+Referencing the figure on the right, a particle (dm) travels at a velocity (V) inside a tube (T) in a Coriolis meter.
 The tube is rotating about a fixed point (P), and the particle is at a distance of one radius (R) from the fixed point.
-The particle moves with angular velocity (w) under two components of acceleration, a centripetal acceleration directed toward P and a Coriolis acceleration acting at right angles to ar:
+The particle moves with angular velocity (w) under two components of acceleration, a centripetal acceleration directed toward P and a Coriolis acceleration acting at right angles to a

 ar (centripetal) = w2r